-We’ve written previously on the meaning of “coffee origin” and it’s instrumental role in shaping coffee flavor.
+We’ve written previously on the meaning of “coffee origin—the basis of the popular term single origin coffee—and it’s instrumental role in shaping coffee flavor.
 That term is often associated with the country and locale where a given coffee is grown and harvested, which is absolutely valid, but really that’s only half of the coffee origin story.
 The other half occurs after harvesting, when the seeds of ripe coffee cherries are separated from their fruit, dried and prepared for roasting.
 The breadth and depth of this preparation goes by the rather unromantic term, “processing.”
 Different processing techniques have a profound impact on taste and the terminology used to explain them can vary widely.
 We’ll focus on three of the most common methods of processing – washed, natural and honey – and touch upon other methods gaining prominence in specialty coffee.

 “Washed” or “wet” processing is the most common processing method in specialty coffee.
 After the coffee is harvested, the skin of the coffee cherry is removed and the fruit laden seeds are soaked in water for hours or days at a time.
 Most of the fruit loosens which helps remove all but a thin layer still clung to the seeds commonly referred to as parchment.
 The coffee is then dried, the parchment removed and the green, or unroasted, coffee prepared for export.
 This method of coffee processing tends to impart clean and crisp characteristics in the cup, with flavors of citrus and red fruits.